igaspard/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+First use histogram to find out the two peak point, those are the left and right lane-line candidate.
+Then using the sliding windows search to postions the polynomial.
-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I did some other stuff and fit my lane lines kinda like this:

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in the section "Measuring Curvature" in IPython notebook function LaneCurvature()

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in clase Line(), inside the find_lane() methods.
 Here is an example of my result on a test image:

 ![alt text][image6]